acostalima/react-native-test-runner/README.md

     Check out the README for information about advanced options.
 ```

+### Device orchestration

+Both `simulator` and `emulator` options are optional.

+When they're not passed, the CLI attempts to find the currently booted device.
+If none or more than one is found, the CLI exits with an error.
+If only one is found, the CLI installs and launches the test app in that device.
+The device is not shutdown before the CLI exits.
+This feature might be useful when running in CI servers which are often responsible for setting up the appropriate test environment.

+When they're passed, unless the device cannot be found in the system, the CLI boots the device and shuts it down automatically before exiting.
+In case of iOS, if the passed simulator is already booted, the CLI behaves exactly as if it was not, i.e., the device is not shutdown before the CLI exists.

 ### Advanced options

 The following options are only available via configuration file loaded by [lilconfig](https://github.com/antonk52/lilconfig).
-All CLI options are supported in the configuration file approach as well, but the options defined in the file override those provided to the CLI.
+All CLI options are supported in the configuration file approach as well, but the options passed to the CLI override those defined in the file.

 Example `rn-test.config.js`: